5

 If you augment your Google Workspace security by using Google Workspace Data Protection, you should be aware of its limitations.
 Even for Workspace Enterprise, Data Protection is limited in the size and type of file content that it can handle.
 For example, it can’t check and classify any content in audio or video files, or in the comments on text or spreadsheet files.
 It also only scans the first 1MB of the content, and makes its data classification of the entire asset based on that content.

-Being aware of these limitations is the first critical step in Google Workspace security.
-To actually overcome these limitations, however, you’ll need a third-party solution like DoControl for Google Workspace.
+Being aware of these limitations is the first critical step in security Google Workspace.
+To actually overcome these limitations, however, you’ll need a third-party solution like DoControl for Google Workspace, a trusted partner that can enhance trust in your data security measures.

 Don’t Forget to Fix the Past (Historical Remediation)

-You can’t change the past… except when you can.
-So make sure you do.
+You can’t change the past… except when you use DoControl.

 Watch Your Users’ Behavior